-How to manage custom inventory fields
+4.7.10 How to manage custom inventory fields

 IDERA SQL Inventory Manager includes a feature that lets you add custom inventory fields to your servers, instances, and databases to allow for easier identification.
 When applied to an instance, this information appears in the Instance Summary section of the Instance Details view.
-For more information about changing the value(s) of a custom field, see Information available on Instance Details.
+For more information about changing the value(s) of a custom field, see Information available on Instance Details(see page 245).
 When applied to a database, this information appears in the Database Details window.

-1 Users who create or manage these fields must be administrators within IDERA SQL Inventory Manager.
-Product Users can edit the values of the custom inventory fields for the instances to which they have access.
+(i) Users who create or manage these fields must be administrators within IDERA SQL Inventory Manager.
+Product Users can edit the values of the custom inventory fields for the instances to which they have